1. What is the EU?

 - Economic and Monetary Committee in last EP was chaired by Sharon Bowles (previously MEP for SE England) – now Baroness Bowles

-- Committee for Internal Market and Consumer Protection in current mandate chaired by Vicky Ford (MEP, East of England)
+- Committee for Internal Market and Consumer Protection chaired by Vicky Ford (MEP, East of England)

-- UK MEPs often act as rapporteurs (who write reports for EP and committees and influence content).
+- UK MEPs often acted as rapporteurs (who write reports for EP and committees and influence content).

-Where the UK feels strongly that it does not want to follow EU law (and has not been able to address that concern during negotiation on the text) it has previously sought and found compromise via ‘opt outs’.
+Where the UK felt strongly that it did not want to follow EU law (and had not been able to address that concern during negotiation on the text) it had previously sought and found compromise via ‘opt outs’.

-The UK has the greatest number of ‘opt outs’ of any Member State.
-Examples include:
+The UK had the greatest number of ‘opt outs’ of any Member State, including:

-- Working Time Directive where the UK has a number of opt outs;
+- Working Time Directive where the UK had a number of opt outs;

-- Rebate on our contribution to the EU budget;
+- Rebate on UK contribution to the EU budget;

 - Non-inclusion in the Eurozone;

-- Non-inclusion in the Schengen area (UK retains passport checks on its borders);
+- Non-inclusion in the Schengen area (UK retained passport checks on its borders);

 - David Cameron’s negotiation with the EU had secured an important UK opt-out on closer political union.
 Cameron’s agreement also included increased UK veto powers on Commission proposals.

-Whilst still strong (because of the reasons outlined above, the size of the UK economy and our capabilities in other areas like financial services and security), the UK’s influence has been declining over recent years:
+Whilst still strong (because of the reasons outlined above, the size of the UK economy and our capabilities in other areas like financial services and security), the UK’s influence had been declining over recent years before 2016:

-The UK has 73 MEPs, but 29 (over one third) represent the Brexit Party (previously 24 with UKIP).
-These MEPs play no constructive role in EP.
-Even without Brexit, the Brexit Party and UKIP have significantly weakened UK influence within the European Parliament and the Commission.
+The UK had 73 MEPs, but 29 (over one third) represented the Brexit Party (previously 24 with UKIP).
+These MEPs played no constructive role in EP.
+Even without Brexit, the Brexit Party and UKIP had significantly weakened UK influence within the European Parliament and the Commission.

 Civil service influence

-The UK Civil Service influences the EU legislative process because UK civil servants deal with Commission at a number of levels:
+The UK Civil Service influenced the EU legislative process because UK civil servants dealt with Commission at a number of levels:

-- Via secondment where they have significant control over the drafting of proposals;
+- Via secondment where they had significant control over the drafting of proposals;

-- Engagement with Commission Officials during drafting stage (this is viewed as the most productive time for seeking changes);
+- Engagement with Commission Officials during drafting stage (this was viewed as the most productive time for seeking changes);

-- Once a proposal has been made, UK civil servants, who specialise on that topic, attend Working Group meetings with representatives of other member states to consider detail and suggest amendments to the text (a lot of the real work on this is done in the margins and before meetings).
+- Once a proposal had been made, UK civil servants, who specialised on that topic, attended Working Group meetings with representatives of other member states to consider detail and suggest amendments to the text (a lot of the real work on this was done in the margins and before meetings).

-NB: when downsizing of Civil Service put pressure on officials’ ability to go to Brussels, much of this work was routed through UK Permanent Representation staff in Brussels who are not technical experts.
+NB: when downsizing of Civil Service put pressure on officials’ ability to go to Brussels, much of this work was routed through UK Permanent Representation staff in Brussels who were not technical experts.

-To ensure that civil servants are pursuing the correct policy path, they:
+To ensure that civil servants were pursuing the correct policy path, they:

-- Seek Ministerial agreement and agreement of European Scrutiny committees of Parliament and Lords
+- Sought Ministerial agreement and agreement of European Scrutiny committees of Parliament and Lords

-- Update Minister and parliamentary committees as discussions continue.
+- Updated Minister and parliamentary committees as discussions continue.

-- Prior to UK agreeing text at EU level, seek agreement from Parliament – albeit UK’s power to change EU legislation at that point is very limited, This element was an area of concern that the UK sought to address with the inclusion of a ‘red card’ in Cameron’s negotiation.
+- Prior to UK agreeing text at EU level, sought agreement from Parliament – albeit UK’s power to change EU legislation at that point was very limited, This element was an area of concern that the UK sought to address with the inclusion of a ‘red card’ in Cameron’s negotiation.

-The other area where the UK can modify EU legislation is via the implementation of an EU Directive when ‘woolly language’ allows for flexibility of approach.
+The other area where the UK could modify EU legislation was via the implementation of an EU Directive when ‘woolly language’ often allows for flexibility of approach.
 Some notable examples: bank bonuses and Audit Directive that had over 20 Member State options.

-Ironically, the UK has a reputation for ‘gold plating’ EU law, i.e. going further than EU regulation requires.
-Although this has been generally less true recently, it conflicts with the view that UK ‘has to do what Brussels says’.
+Ironically, the UK had a reputation for ‘gold plating’ EU law, i.e. going further than EU regulation required.
+Although this was generally less true recently, it conflicted with the view that UK ‘had to do what Brussels says’.